Mississippi News

 As winter surge approaches, few Mississippians get updated COVID-19 booster

 People ages 12 and older are eligible for the new booster shot, as long as it has been at least two months since the last dose.
-All COVID-19 vaccines are
+All COVID-19 vaccines are free.

 Mississippi’s low bivalent booster uptake is in line with the national trend: Only about 4% of people eligible in the U.S. have received the new boosters.

-The state is currently seeing low numbers of cases and hospital and ICU admissions, state epidemiologist Dr. Paul Byers said at a meeting of the state board of on Wednesday.
+The state is currently seeing low numbers of cases and hospital and ICU admissions, state epidemiologist Dr. Paul Byers said at a meeting of the state board of health on Wednesday.
 But the winter is likely to bring a surge in cases as people spend more time indoors, and public health experts are worried that thousands of people will die needlessly.

 An analysis by the Commonwealth Fund found that if vaccination rates remain flat over the fall and winter, 75,000 people could die who could have been protected by a booster.

 Mississippians can make an appointment for the bivalent booster at the health department website.
-Vaccine appointments are also available at the federal website vaccines.gov
+Vaccine appointments are also available at the federal website vaccines.gov.

-qualify for the new booster as long as two months have passed since your last dose.
+People can get the updated booster even if they have not gotten an earlier booster shot.
+That means that if you got two doses of Pfizer, Moderna or Noravax, or one dose of Johnson & Johnson, you qualify for the new booster as long as two months have passed since your last dose.
 You are also eligible if you got a booster dose more than two months ago.

 The updated booster shot was approved by the Food and Drug Administration and the Centers for Disease Control and Prevention about six weeks ago.
 The state health department announced bivalent booster appointments were available at county health departments starting on Sept.
 13.